 Between 2001 and 2008, gross domestic product in Massachusetts, New England, and the sum of all states GDP grew approximately 30.1, 31.5, and 40.8 percent respectively in current dollars.
 Between 2001 and 2008, gross domestic product in Massachusetts, New England, and the sum of all states GDP grew approximately 13.0, 12.3, and 17.2 percent respectively in chained 2000 dollars.
-U.S. real GDP decreased at an annualized rate of 5.5 percent in the first quarter of 2009, (from the fourth quarter to the first quarter), according to advance estimates released by the Bureau of Economic Analysis.
-In the fourth quarter, real GDP decreased 6.3 percent.
-The Donahue Institute's MassBenchmarks Current Economic Index estimates that the Massachusetts economy also declined at a 4.2 percent annualized rate in the first quarter of 2009.
-In the fourth quarter it declined by 4.4 percent.
+U.S. real GDP decreased at an annualized rate of 0.7 percent in the second quarter of 2009, (from the first quarter to the second quarter), according to the third estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP decreased 6.4 percent.
+The Donahue Institute's MassBenchmarks Current Economic Index estimates that the Massachusetts economy also declined at a 1.6 percent annualized rate in the second quarter of 2009.
+In the first quarter it declined by 4.0 percent.